raspberrychris/musicstands/content/index.md

 **From the Manufacturer:**

->*The Tiger MUS7-BK Orchestral Music Stand is a heavy-duty**, secure and robust orchestral sheet music stand that caters for the musician or singer that’s looking for a durable and long-lasting music stand.
+>*The Tiger MUS7-BK Orchestral Music Stand is a heavy-duty, secure and robust orchestral sheet music stand that caters for the musician or singer that’s looking for a durable and long-lasting music stand.
 Constructed with an all-metal design, this fully adjustable sheet music stand is much stronger than most others out on the market – all joints, poles, legs and the desk are made from metal.

 >Ideal for both seated and standing performances, this stand has as large range of height adjustability.
 With a two-tier design allowing this stand to adjust between 70cm and 115cm of height you can find the perfect positioning for your required setup – and with desk dimensions of 47.5cm x 33.5cm and a lip of 5cm, you’ll be able to accommodate the biggest of binders or music books.

->Achieve your desired positioning even easier thanks to the gearless tilt mechanism featured on this stand.
+>Achieve your desired positioning even easier thanks to the gear less tilt mechanism featured on this stand.
 Finding the right angle has never been so easy – simply loosen the adjustment, tilt the desk to your preferred angle and fasten the adjuster back up.

 >This stand is  popular within classrooms, orchestras, choirs and with the gigging musician thanks to its sturdy and durable design.
 The Tiger MUS7-BK also packs down quick and easily making this the ideal stand for musicians on the move.*